Ingelin Noresjø

 Ingelin Noresjø (born 21 March 1976) is a Norwegian politician for the Christian Democratic Party.
+She served as a Nordland County Commissioner between 2015 and 2020 and second deputy leader of her party between 2019 and 2022.

 Early life and education

-She hails from Fauske and took her education at Bodø University College and the University of Western Australia.
+She hails from Fauske Municipality and took her education at Bodø University College and the University of Western Australia.

 Political career

-In 2011, she entered politics, being elected member of Fauske municipal council and Nordland county council.
-She progressed into the county government of Nordland where she served as County Commissioner of Culture, Environment and Public Health from 2015 to 2020.
+In 2011, she entered politics, being elected member of the municipal council of Fauske Municipality and Nordland county council.
+She progressed into the county government of Nordland where she served as a County Commissioner from 2015 to 2020.
+First, she served as County Commissioner for Culture, Environment and Public Health from April 2015 until 2017 and then for Trade and Planning until 2020.

 She was then a State Secretary in the Ministry of Transport from 2020 to 2021, serving in Solberg's Cabinet.

 In her party, Noresjø worked as county secretary from 2005 to 2011 and served as second deputy leader of the nationwide party from 2019.
 She resigned in February 2022 in order to become project leader for a green land transport program.

+Personal life

+Noresjø is married to her husband Torbjørn, with whom she has three children.